 - 42 Lok Sabha seats and 16 Rajya Sabha seats in the Parliament are from West Bengal.

 - The Kolkata tram is the only tram system still working in India.

 - The Great Banyan tree located in Acharya Jagadish Chandra Bose Indian Botanical Garden in Howrah is one of the largest trees in the world by the area of canopy.
-The total area occupied by the tree is approximately 19,000 square metres.
+The total area occupied by the tree is approximately 19,000 square meters.